particle-iot/docs/src/content/firmware.md

 }
 ```

-The "manual connect" mode is therefore much like the automatic mode, except:
+The semi-automatic mode is therefore much like the automatic mode, except:

 - When the Core boots up, the user code will begin running immediately.
 - When the user calls [`Spark.connect()`](#spark-connect), the user code will be blocked, and the Core will attempt to negotiate a connection.
 This connection will block until either the Core connects to the Cloud or an interrupt is fired that calls [`Spark.disconnect()`](#spark-disconnect).